Bit-ByteBandit/OSCP-Transfer/README.md

 - -d DIRECTORY: For FTP or SMB, set the working directory (default: SHARE for SMB).

-- -u USERNAME: Provide the FTP username (default: ftp).
+- -u USERNAME: Provide the FTP or smb username (default for ftp only: user).

-- -p PASSWORD: Provide the FTP password (default: ftp).
+- -p PASSWORD: Provide the FTP or smb password (default for ftp only: user).